alexkorol/repo2GPT/README.md

 - `.gptignore` / `.gptinclude` files (at the repo root or supplied via `--gptignore` / `--gptinclude`) mirror the patterns used by popular alternatives such as git2gpt.
 Include patterns **add** to the default code-centric filter: code files remain eligible even when a `.gptinclude` exists, while non-code files require a matching include rule.
 - `--extra-ignore`, `--extra-include`, and `--extra-extensions` let you fine-tune experiment-specific filters without editing dotfiles.
 - `--max-file-bytes` (default 500 KB) prevents enormous compiled or vendor files from exploding the output; pass `0` to disable.
-- `--include-all` reverts to the legacy “include everything” behaviour if you really need it.
+- `--include {code|all}` toggles between the default code-centric include list and the legacy “include everything” behaviour (helpful for HTML/Markdown–heavy repos). `--include-all` remains as a backwards-compatible alias for `--include all`.
 - `--enable-token-counts` prints an estimated token budget for each consolidated chunk; install the optional `tiktoken` package for model-aware counts.
 - `--chunk-size` splits the consolidated output into numbered files once a chunk nears the requested token ceiling (set to `0` to disable).